Ultima —

 Vega is your volatility exposure, Vomma is how that exposure changes as IV moves, and Ultima is how Vomma itself changes as IV moves — the third layer of the volatility stack.
 It tells you that volatility-of-volatility is not linear either: in a big India VIX spike, a long-wing position's convexity can accelerate or fade, and Ultima describes that.
 It is a specialist Greek that matters for large volatility swings and heavily skewed wing positions.

-Ultima — visual
+How Ultima behaves — visual

 The third layer of volatility sensitivity